nemesisnes/Arcade/Space Defense Force Main/README.rst

 This example is designed to show off using shaders for visual effects.

+ToDo: Will adding hit points to ShipSprite, adding Ufo's in a future update and will be adding hit points to them as well.
+Will be adding levels, with bosses at the end of each level, with an end game boss.
+Will be also adding power-ups, missiles and other special treats at a later date.
+Please be patient.

 .. list-table:: Project Files
    :widths: 25 75
    :header-rows: 1